Jeavon/umbraco7-imagecropper/README.md

 Package Installation
 ============

-1. Install a server side image processor ([ImageProcessor](http://our.umbraco.org/projects/collaboration/imageprocessor), [ImageResizer](http://our.umbraco.org/FileDownload?id=10333) or [ImageGen](http://our.umbraco.org/projects/website-utilities/imagegen))
+1. Install a server side image processor ([ImageProcessor](http://our.umbraco.org/projects/collaboration/imageprocessor), [ImageResizer](http://our.umbraco.org/projects/developer-tools/imageresizer) or [ImageGen](http://our.umbraco.org/projects/website-utilities/imagegen))
-2. Install the ImageCropper package
+2. Install the v7 Image Cropper package
 3. Clear your browser cache (otherwise you will get JS errors)
 3. Create a new data type of type "Image Cropper" in the "Developer" section in the Umbraco backoffice.
 4. Add the predefined crops settings.